dev-matheusmelo/simple_tmx-parser/README.md

 <h1>Simple_tmx_parser</h6>
 <h2>About:</h2>
 <h2>
-  Simple_tmx_parser is a C/CPP lib that parser any tag atribute or data you want from any tmx file(tiled project file) to use in your code.
+  Simple tmx parser is a C/CPP lib that parser any tag atribute or data you want from any tmx file(tiled project file) to use in your code.<br>
+  <br>Works only for encoding csv, other encoding's will be add latter.
 </h2>
-<h2>Usage:</h2>
+<h2>How to use</h2>
 Simple include the .hpp file in your project and use the class like this.<br><br>
 <code>simple_tmx_parser yourfile("pathoffile.tmx");</code>  <br><br>
 and use the member functions you want to extract any data from file to your variable in your project:<br><br>